k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 Note that the sync returns an error message when a source is not available.
 To change this behavior, use the [set ignore_source_exception true](/articles/14_sync_LU_instance/03_sync_ignore_source_exception.md) command.

 ## Sync ON Protection
-- This feature improves the response time of multiple GET requests using **SYNC ON** mode on the same LUI and Fabric node.
-For example: executing a stress test of running a Web Service with the same LUI on multiple threads.
+Sync ON protection improves the response time of multiple GET LUI requests on the same LUI and Fabric node.
+For example, executing a stress test by running a Web Service with the same LUI on multiple threads.
-- In principle, multiple requests on the same LUI and Fabric node are executed sequentially if all of them implements a Sync ON mode, since each one requires a write lock of the LUI's MicroDB.
-This means that even if the LUI's populations are not running, the short check can accumulate to a long duration before that last GET is successful.
+In principle, since each request requires a write lock in the LUI's MicroDB, multiple requests on the same LUI and Fabric node are executed sequentially if they all implement Sync ON mode.
+This means that even when LUI populations are not run, a short check can take a long time before the last GET is successful.

-- To avoid this check on each LUI, Fabric implements a SYNC ON mode only on the first GET reuquest on the LUI.
-The remainig requests, executed in parallel to the first req uestm are executed with a SYNC OFF mode.
+To avoid checking each LUI, Fabric implements Sync ON mode only on the first GET request on the LUI.
+Remaining requests are executed in parallel to the first request when executed in Sync OFF mode.

-- You can configure this behavious by editing the SYNC_PROTECTION parameter of the [config.ini](/articles/02_fabric_architecture/04_fabric_commands.md#fabric-commands) file:
+SYNC_PROTECTION can be edited in the config.ini file:
-  - The default values is zero.
-Fabric implements a SYNC ON mode only on the first request.
+1. The default value is zero.
+Fabric implements Sync ON mode only on the first request.
-  - If it is set to -1, the SYNC ON protection is disabled and Fabric implements a SYNC ON on each request.
+2. If this parameter is set to -1, Sync ON protection is disabled and Fabric implements Sync ON mode on each request.
-  - You can set the SYNC_PROTECTION parameter by a number of the milliseconds.
-For example: if it is set to 1000, all the SYNC request that are executed on the same LUI and Fabric node during the 1000ms after the first request, will run with a SYNC ON mode.
-After 1000ms (and until the first GET request on the LUI is completed), Fabric sets the sync mode to OFF.
+3. This parameter can be set in milliseconds.
+For example, if set to 1000, all Sync requests executed on the same LUI and Fabric node during the 1000ms after the first request, run in Sync ON mode.
+After 1000ms, and until the first GET request on the LUI is completed, Fabric sets the Sync mode to OFF.

 ## Fabric Studio Server Configuration - Force Upgrade Post Deploy Checkbox
 The **Force Upgrade Post Deploy** checkbox is defined for each predefined Fabric server in the [Server Configuration](/articles/04_fabric_studio/04_user_preferences.md#what-is-the-purpose-of-the-server-configuration-tab) window: